The Measure

 Expectations

-Water management agencies comply with State Water Resources Control Board objectives for salinity in the Delta for D-1641 and X2.
+Water management agencies comply with State Water Resources Control Board objectives for salinity in the Delta for D-1641 and X2 action.

 -